Fraunhofer-SCAI/glassmtl/README.md

 # Multitask Learning via Task Embeddings for Glass Property Prediction with Improved Sample Efficiency

-This is the official repository providing data and code accompanying the paper [...]
+This is the official repository providing data and code accompanying the paper [Multitask Learning via Task Embeddings for Glass Property Prediction with Improved Sample Efficiency](https://dx.doi.org/10.2139/ssrn.4986525)

 ## Software Setup